taisei-project/taisei/README.rst

 Taisei Project is an original open source fan-game set in the world of Tōho Project.
-It is a top-down vertical-scrolling curtain fire shooting game (STG), also known as "danmaku" or "bullet hell."
+It is a top-down vertical-scrolling curtain fire shooting game (STG), also known as "danmaku" or "bullet hell," with an original soundtrack, character art, and story.

+Taisei Project is written in C, with an SDL2/OpenGL renderer.
+It is available for Windows, Linux (x86_64), and macOS.

 For gameplay instructions, read `this <doc/GAME.rst>`__.